Jack and Jill (2011; Dennis Dugan)

 Sandler’s great dichotomy has always been the divide between underplaying and going over-the-top, between trying too hard and not trying at all.
 On Saturday Night Live and in his early film roles, he became famous for vacillating between a shy, borderline “special” sort of giggly apathy and pointed, almost terrifying expressions of pure, raging id.
 Jack and Jill pushes that dichotomy towards its cynical endgame.

 Playing estranged twins in this utterly repellent PG family comedy, Sandler predictably goes Bond-villain big as the wrecking ball sister, while barely registering as living flesh in the part of the straight-arrow Jack.
-The fact that his lazy, smirking turn as Jack is ultimately more annoying than his squawking, malaprop-spewing Jill (who at one point rushes into the bathroom with an audible outbreak of the “chocolate squirties”) speaks volumes about the film’s comedic bankruptcy and overall apathy.
+The fact that Sandler’s lazy, smirking turn as Jack is ultimately more annoying than his squawking, malaprop-spewing Jill (who at one point rushes into the bathroom with an audible outbreak of the “chocolate squirties”) speaks volumes about the film’s comedic bankruptcy and overall apathy.
 Sandler treats his audience with contempt…and why not?
 God knows they’ve earned it.

 Of course, you could hardly expect more from an actor who freely admits to treating films as working vacations.
 Perhaps blame can be assigned to director Dennis Dugan – a former television bit player and long-time Sandler collaborator, the 67-year-old Dugan helmed a couple of Sandler’s early comedies (most notably Happy Gilmore) before expanding his cinematic vision with National Security and Beverly Hills Ninja.
 Ever since 2007, however, he has become Sandler’s house director, and his last six films have all been Sandler “family” comedies.
 Given the results, it is safe to assume that Dugan also views movie shoots as working vacations.

 Not surprisingly, most of the third act in Jack and Jill takes place on a cruise ship, and the film has to bend over backward to get its characters on this narratively pointless sea voyage alongside extras that look suspiciously like Sandler’s children.
-There is an argument that Sandler is right to view his life’s work with such money-grubbing and self-serving contempt, and that the box office successes of Sandler’s high-concept, “family friendly” dreck are their justifications for existence.
+There is an argument that Sandler is right to view his life’s work with such money-grubbing and self-serving contempt, and that the box office successes of Sandler’s high-concept, “family-friendly” dreck are their justifications for existence.
 To that I can only respond: if profit margins are all that matter, then Sandler would do even better investing in bum fights, snuff films, and hardcore gonzo pornography, so look for all of those lighthearted PG romps in theaters next February.

 There is a long tradition of cross-dressing in movie comedies, from the silent era to White Chicks, but Jack and Jill continues the sad and pathetic vein of misogyny that has always run through Sandler’s work.
 Dustin Hoffman’s character in Tootsie dressed in women’s clothes to win a plum role, yet found that he understood and appreciated women more after walking in their shoes.
 In Jack and Jill, Sandler dresses in women’s clothes to conclude that non-feminine women are disgusting and unlovable wildebeests.
 The “heartwarming” twist to the ending is that Jack pimps his twin sister out to a poor Mexican laborer rather than to a wealthy Hollywood jerk.
 All together now: aww.
 Made while she was still Tom Cruise’s hostage wife, Jack and Jill casts an anesthetized-looking Katie Holmes as Adam Sandler’s wife hostage wife, although she’s only around to embody Sandler/Dugan’s other female archetype – the slim, smoking-hot, eye-rolling wife with no personality who abides idiocy and abuse in contented silence.